-The ACT expects that it will be releasing a 4th edition of The Real ACT Prep Guide in 2016, although it is not clear exactly when.
+The ACT expects to release a 4th edition of The Real ACT Prep Guide in 2016, although it’s not clear exactly when.
 The new guide will not be published by Peterson’s, which published the previous versions of the guide, but likely by the ACT itself (or some other company it employs in that effort).

 Here’s what you can do while we wait:

-I still recommend that students use the 3rd edition of the Red Book, until we have a Real ACT Prep Guide, 4th edition.
-There’s still nothing quite like questions from the testmaker to model the test you will actually see.
+I still recommend that students use the 3rd edition of the Red Book until we have a 4th edition.
+There’s still nothing quite like questions from the test maker to model the test you will actually see.
 But you need to supplement this with good practice materials that mimic more recent developments of the test and with the materials the ACT has released online to match the new test.
 These include: